fiberseq/train-m6A-calling/README.md

 ## Train supervised CNN model

-You can run all three versions of the CNN model with the following commands:
+You can run all three versions of the fully supervised CNN model with the following commands:

 ```bash
 m6a_supervised_cnn --config_file paper_v1/config.yml --train_chem train_2_2_chemistry